 Study the Biomes

-Argentina is tropical to the north, has a large grassland in the middle, then turns very cold in the south.
+Argentina is tropical in the north, has a large grassland in the middle, then turns very cold in the south.
 With mountains to the west and ocean to the east, you have a variety of biomes you could choose to study!

 For a full year of biome studies: